YDSS/algorithm_practice/system_design/index.md

 4. try design a non-scalable system first
 5. analyze key issues and bottlenecks of the naive one
 6. up to large scale, optimize the naive one
+    - load test, also means stress test

+## when we talk about a technology in scalablity

+1. is it mature or new
+2. what its features are, and what it masters at
+3. what its alternatives

 ## tricks